rohandhapodkar/rohandhapodkar.github.io/_posts/2017-08-26-try-catch-explained.markdown

 - **Happy path**.
 No exceptions and ResultSet copied successfully to file.
 This is what developers always expect.
 - `SQLException` can be thrown while initializing exception in `getConnection()`.
 - `IOException` can be thrown while initializing Writer inside `getFileWriter()`.
+- Connection or Writer instance can be `null`.
 - `IOException`, `SQLException`, `ValidationException` or any `RuntimeException` can be thrown from `copyResultSetToStream()` method.
 If ValidationException is thrown, it should be propagated back to caller.
 - `IOException` can be thrown while closing the stream at the end of try block
 - `SQLException` is possible while closing Connection at the end of try block

 If any Exception is thrown, all resources should be closed.
 This is the most trickiest part when more than one resources are not used as `AutoCloseable` resource.
-Even most trickiest part of this Exception handling is throwing back the Appropriate exception.
+Even most trickiest part of this Exception handling is throwing back the appropriate exception.

 eg. *if ValidationException or any RuntimeException is thrown, then same Exception should be raised back to the caller and any Exception raised during closing down the resource should be suppressed or in short Exception which was raised first, should be reported to caller*